MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 3. Navigate to view **dbo.MYDATAENTITYCOMPUTEDCOLUMN**, and then right-click it to open the context menu, and select the **Select Top 1000 Rows** item:
     ![A screenshot of data from data entity view, where we can see our two computed columns.](media/L2P02.png)

-> You will not see this view without a successful build in Exercise 2

 4. Right-click the **dbo.MYDATAENTITYCOMPUTEDCOLUMN** view to open the context menu, and then select **Script View as** \> **CREATE To** \> **New Query